Iltotore/iron/README.md

 - **No black magic.** Use Scala 3's powerful inline, types and restricted macros for consistent behaviour and rules.
 No direct AST manipulation.
 - **Extendable.** Easily create your own constraints or integrations using simple typeclasses.

+To learn more about Iron, see the [microsite](https://iltotore.github.io/iron/docs/index.html).

 ## Example

 ```scala